 1. Super must be paid more frequently

-Super will need to be paid every time payroll is processed, rather than quarterly.
+Super will generally need to be paid every time payroll is processed, rather than quarterly.

 2. Payroll systems may need updating

-Businesses may need to ensure their payroll software can handle automatic super payments alongside wages.
+Businesses may need to ensure their payroll software and super payment processes can handle more frequent and timely contributions.

 3. Cash flow planning becomes important

-Instead of paying super once per quarter, contributions will now be paid progressively throughout the year.
+Instead of paying super once per quarter, contributions will need to be funded progressively throughout the year.

 4. Increased ATO visibility

-Because super payments will occur with each pay cycle, the ATO will have greater oversight through Single Touch Payroll reporting.
+Because super payments will align more closely with payroll reporting, the ATO will have greater oversight over whether super is being paid on time.

 What Should Businesses Do Now?

-Although the changes do not commence until 1 July 2026, businesses should begin preparing.
+Although the changes do not commence until 1 July 2026, businesses should start preparing now.

 Recommended steps include: